 does not necessarily guarantee that all properties of the result instances have a well-defined value.

-So the actual (or relevant) structure of each intermediary result will resemble a projection of the original data model that could also have been formed using the standard system query options $expand and $select defined in [OData-Protocol], with dynamic properties representing the aggregate values.
+So the actual (or relevant) structure of each intermediary result will often resemble a projection of the original data model that could also have been formed using the standard system query options $expand and $select defined in [OData-Protocol], with dynamic properties representing the aggregate values.
 The parameters of set transformations allow specifying how the result instances are constructed from the input instances.
+This especially means that all property paths relate to the structure of the immediate input set.

 The set transformations defined by this extension are